What is a Student Services Coordinator?

 - Evaluation of the student-athlete’s time management and study skills.

 - Preparation for team travel, including when assignments will be completed if traveling, in coordination with the student-athlete’s professors.

 Class attendance is critical for all student-athletes due to the high academic expectations at Vanderbilt University.
 Because student-athletes do miss a limited number of classes for athletically related travel, it is imperative they attend all classes while on campus.
-Counselors perform random class checks on all student-athletes throughout the course of the semester.
+Coordinators perform random class checks on all student-athletes throughout the course of the semester.